OncleTom77/zombicide-core/README.md

 # Zombicide core

-Zombicide core is a project that implement the main mechanisms of the board game Zombicide.
+Zombicide core is a project that implements the main mechanisms of the board game Zombicide.

 ## Step by step implementation